kkisalaya/ir-gh-action/README.md

           npm run build
 ```

 That's it!
-The PSE Security Proxy GitHub Action handles all the complexity internally:
+The PSE Security Proxy GitHub Action handles all the complexity internally, allowing you to focus on your build process while ensuring security and compliance.
-- Creating a scan object in the InvisiRisk Portal
-- Obtaining ECR credentials for pulling the PSE container
-- Setting up the proxy configuration
-- Routing all HTTPS traffic through the proxy
-- Reporting build results back to the InvisiRisk Portal

 ### With Debug Mode